yahoo/HaloDB/README.md

             // This value helps control write and space amplification.
 Increasing this value will
             // reduce write amplification but will increase space amplification.
             // This along with the compactionJobRate below is the most important setting
             // for tuning HaloDB performance.
+If this is set to x then write amplification
+            // will be approximately 1/x.
             options.setCompactionThresholdPerFile(0.7);

             // Controls how fast the compaction job should run.